javascript-tutorial/en.javascript.info/1-js/02-first-steps/05-types/article.md

 */!*
 ```

-The last three lines may be a little unobvious so here's explanations:
+The last three lines may need additional explanations:

 1. `Math` is a built-in object that provides mathematical operations.
 We will learn it in the chapter <info:number>.
 Here it serves just as an example of an object.
-2. The result of `typeof null` equals to `"object"`.
+2. The result of `typeof null` is `"object"`.
 That's wrong.
 It is an officially recognized error in `typeof`, kept for compatibility.
 Of course, `null` is not an object.
 It is a special value with a separate type of its own.
 So, again, that's an error in the language.
 3. The result of `typeof alert` is `"function"`, because `alert` is a function of the language.
-We'll study functions in the near future and see that actually functions belong to the object type.
+We'll study functions in the next chapters, and we'll see that there's no special "function" type in the language.
+Functions belong to the object type.
 But `typeof` treats them differently.
-That's very convenient in practice.
+Formally, it's incorrect, but very convenient in practice.

 ## Summary

 There are 7 basic types in JavaScript.

-- `number` for numbers of any kind, can convert into it using `Number(value)`.
+- `number` for numbers of any kind: integer or floating-point.
-- `string` for strings and characters, can convert into it using `String(value)`.
+- `string` for strings.
+A string may have one more more characters, there's no separate single-character type.
-- `boolean` for `true`/`false`, can convert into it using `Boolean(value)`.
+- `boolean` for `true`/`false`.
-- `null` for unknown values (a standalone type that has a single value `null`).
+- `null` for unknown values -- a standalone type that has a single value `null`.
-- `undefined` for unassigned values (a standalone type that has a single value `undefined`).
+- `undefined` for unassigned values -- a standalone type that has a single value `undefined`.
 - `object` for more complex data structures.
 - `symbol` for unique identifiers.